 One of the greatest benefits if the internet and in turn a scary reality, is its anonymity.
 We can be whomever we want to be and we can slowly creep out of our shell and expose ourselves in ways we never would have dreamt of in “real life”.
-We live adventures through online-gamming, build friendships with people in distant lands (a shout out to Maggie in Sydney who I have chatted with for over 18 years), talk for hours and debate the topic of the day, and share our worst fears or hurt on a daily basis.
+We live adventures through online-gaming, build friendships with people in distant lands (a shout out to Maggie in Sydney who I have chatted with since 1998), talk for hours and debate the topic of the day, and share our worst fears or hurt on a daily basis.

 The Evolution of Blogging

-I look at Bloogging as simply the latest evolution in our desire to reach out and touch the world.
+I look at Blogging as the latest evolution in our desire to reach out and touch the world.
 Blogging is an amazing forum to share our experiences, our life, and I admit, what I have really come to enjoy with my short time in the WordPress world.

 We write for countless reasons — for some, it is a form of confession, for others, much like myself, it is a way to help us organize our thoughts and ideas, from which to establish a game plan or next steps, and for all of us, it is a means to seek out that “virtual Bar Tender” and get a second opinion on life.

-Reader is your portal to the estimate 60 million WordPress websites ¹ , wow, that is a lot of story telling, and interesting enough where I have been finding myself exploring, many times a day.
+The reader is your portal to the estimate 60 million WordPress websites ¹ , wow, that is a lot of storytelling, and interesting enough where I have been finding myself exploring, many times a day.
 To say I have enjoyed hearing peoples stories would be an understatement, many of which you can’t hold back and simply smile, while others, make your eyes swell up and the tears flow – simply give Goodbye Earl a read.
 We are the most passionate when we are the most vulnerable.